Overview

 Year 4 | Period 4

-You will learn automatic transmissions and transaxles, diesel fuel systems, HVAC systems, hybrid electrical vehicles, workplace coaching skills, Red Seal standards as well as vehicle system management, integration and vehicle networks.
+You'll learn automatic transmissions and transaxles, diesel fuel systems, HVAC systems, hybrid electrical vehicles, workplace coaching skills, Red Seal standards, vehicle system management, integration and vehicle networks.

 Training length: 8 weeks